Makalaster/The-News/CNN/readme.md

 **Bonus:**

-- Integrate additional APIs (news and/or social)
+- Integrate additional APIs (news, other content, social, etc.)
+- Integrate with a mapping and/or navigation API
+- Integrate with a messaging/communication API such as Slack
 - Allow the user to save, bookmark, or ‘like’ content within the app

 ---